-For simplicity sake, the gallery to the right includes photos and images with some “age” on them so anyone just checking for images will easily see what’s available.
-Many, of course, are of my closest family but would love any relatives, near or far, that have additional photos to please add them to the collection.
+Many of the images are, of course, of my closest family and close ancestors, but would love any relatives, near or far, that have additional photos to please add them to the collection.

 Just shoot me an email attachment and description to email@example.com!

 I would be the first to state that I am by far no means a genealogist.
 However, with the technology of today, I find it intriguing to look back and investigate the origins from which I/we came.
 I assume we all have this curiosity and offer my novice research those of with the mutual interest or of ancestry.
 Anyway, that being stated, from what I have uncovered via the internet is my lineage goes back some twenty-two generations to before the “Dark Ages” of humanity.

 Should, by chance this lineage be correct, then here are some interesting details regarding the Robbins family:

 - John Robbins appears to be the family member to bring our lineage to America.
 He was born in 1581 in Long Buckby, Northamptonshire, UK, crossed the Atlantic with his family at some point (as his son was also born in the UK), and returned to the UK where he dies in 1622.
 He would be considered my Great-(10) Grandfather.

 - His son, also a John was born in Long Buckby and died in Gloucester County, VA around 1655.
 He would be considered my Great-(9) Grandfather.
 He is the first observed family member to have taken the spelling of Robbins with two “b’s”.
 Possibly, coming to a new world brought along with it a new name!